 Will you celebrating Halloween at home this year?

-This post is part of the Blog Brew Collab, a monthly collaboration between myself and 8 other amazing bloggers.
+This post is part of the, a monthly collaboration between myself and 8 other amazing bloggers.
 This month, our theme is ‘Halloween’, and we have a great mix of spooky themed posts for you to enjoy.

 Day 1- Luce over at perselem

 Day 2- Beth over at thoughtsofarealredhead